Menu

 Shutterstock.com

-Where to live in San Francisco: Neighborhoods
+Where to live in San Francisco

-The key to the uniqueness of San Francisco is its cultural diversity.
-Although the city is small in size when compared with some other US cities, its cultural diversity makes every block stand out and every neighborhood distinct.
+The first thing you should look into before starting your apartment hunt in San Francisco is the city's neighborhoods.
+The neighborhood you choose to live in can affect your lifestyle, your impression of the city, your quality of life—and, obviously, your rent.
+Although the city is small in size when compared with some other US cities, its cultural diversity makes each neighborhood distinct.
 When searching for the best place to settle in the city, consider a number of factors: Is it close to work?
 Are there good schools in the area?
 Does the area match your lifestyle?
 Will you have access to all the amenities you need?

 SoMa (South of Market)